marian0789/independent-study/weekly-log/entry-week7.md

 # Take-Aways
-1. It is never to late to learn about something new,
+1. It is never to late to learn about something new everyday!
 2. Drink a nice drink, while researching
 3. Be Creative, Think Outside The Box